LambdaLabsML/DeepSpeedExamples/applications/DeepSpeed-Chat/training/Tutorial-1cc.md

 ## Setup

-Simply provide the name of the shared stroage (where the code will be cloned and data will be cachced), and run the `setup_deepchat.sh` script.
+Simply provide the name of the shared storage (where the code will be cloned and data will be cachced), and run the `setup_deepchat.sh` script.

 ```
 # Tell me where is your shared storage